wso2/docs-is/en/identity-server/7.0.0/docs/get-started/try-your-own-app/index.md

 <div class="center-all">
   <h1>Try your own app</h1>
-  <h3>Pick the technology of your application and follow the instructions to enable Asgardeo login.</h3>
+  <h3>Pick the technology of your application and follow the instructions to enable WSO2 Identity Server login.</h3>

   <div class="cards-container">
     <a href="../../get-started/try-your-own-app/react/" class="card square">